 Data collection

-The 305 Kankrej lactating animals, which were used for recording of test day milk yield and for milk composition analysis from first to twelve parity , different stage of lactation and having different udder and teat morphology.
+The 305 Kankrej lactating animals, which were used for recording test day milk yield and for milk composition analysis from first to twelve parity , different stage of lactation and having different udder and teat morphology.
 The information about the parity of cow and date of calving was obtained from the records available in the farm.
-Udder and teat shape was determined grossly through visual appraisal technique established by (Cerkascenko, 1958) and ( Ovesen ,1972), respectively.
+Udder and teat shape was determined grossly through visual appraisal technique established by (Cerkascenko, 1958) and (Ovesen ,1972), respectively.
 Test day milk yield was recorded after milking and milk samples were collected for analysis of milk composition.
 Automatic milk analyser machine was used for determination of fat, SNF, protein, lactose and total solid of milk.

 Grouping of Variables